StarRocks/starrocks/docs/en/administration/BE_configuration.md

 #### storage_flood_stage_usage_percent

 - **Default:** 95
-- **Description:** If the storage usage (in percentage) of the BE storage directory exceeds this value and the remaining storage space is less than `storage_flood_stage_left_capacity_bytes`, Load and Restore jobs are rejected.
+- **Description:** Hard limit of the storage usage percentage in all BE directories.
+If the storage usage (in percentage) of the BE storage directory exceeds this value and the remaining storage space is less than `storage_flood_stage_left_capacity_bytes`, Load and Restore jobs are rejected.
 You need to set this item together with the FE configuration item `storage_usage_hard_limit_percent`.

 #### storage_flood_stage_left_capacity_bytes

 - **Default:** 107,374,182,400 Bytes (Remaining Storage Space Threshold for Load and Restore Job Rejection)
-- **Description:** If the remaining storage space of the BE storage directory is less than this value and the storage usage (in percentage) exceeds `storage_flood_stage_usage_percent`, Load and Restore jobs are rejected.
+- **Description:** Hard limit of the reamaining storage space in all BE directories.
+If the remaining storage space of the BE storage directory is less than this value and the storage usage (in percentage) exceeds `storage_flood_stage_usage_percent`, Load and Restore jobs are rejected.
 You need to set this item together with the FE configuration item `storage_usage_hard_limit_reserve_bytes`.

 #### tablet_meta_checkpoint_min_new_rowsets_num